NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

     R-value - not both!

 * **Other things you should know**:
-  - __substitute-h2k.rb__ expects US insulation values (R-19, R-22, R-26...), not
+  - __substitute-h2k.rb__ expects Imperial/US insulation values (R-19, R-22, R-26...), not
     RSI values. __substitute-h2k.rb__ will automatically convert R-values to RSI when creating the .h2k file.
-  - Setting `Opt-Ceilings = NA` will leave the archetype's ceiling definitions to be unchanged.
+  - Setting `Opt-Ceilings = NA` will leave the archetype's ceiling definitions unchanged.
   - __substitute-h2k.rb__ will apply the same definition to all ceilings, regardless of their size or original construction.
-  - Work to add support for cathedral and scissor ceilings is currently underway
+  - If the User Specified option is used, then all ceilings, regardless of type will be changed (i.e., Attic/Gable, Attic/Hip, Scissor, Flat or Cathedral).
+  - If the code library names option is used, then only one group of code library
+    ceilings will be changed depending on which group the chosen code name appears in.
+There are two code library ceiling groups: "Ceiling Codes" (i.e., Attic/Gable, Attic/Hip and Scissor) and "Flat or Cathedral Ceiling Codes".
+  - This option should not be combined with any other ceiling option!

 #### Sample `.choice` definition for  `Opt-Ceilings`
          Opt-Ceilings = CeilR50